1996 Trip to Europe

 "No thanks," I replied.
 "I never drink before noon."

-He shook his head, not knowing what the hell I was talking about.
+He shook his head, not knowing what I was talking about.
 He didn't speak a word of English, so he demonstrated the meaning of "zima" by folding his arms across his chest and shivering.
 Then I understood.
 It was a bonding, learning experience.
 For me, anyway.
 I'm sure Milan just figured I was an idiot.

 Once settled in at Jana's parents' house, Doug and I took the train to downtown Bratislava.
 Out on the street, I was impressed with the beautiful women.
 They were white, with some Nordic looks here, gypsy looks there, and Mediterranean looks over there.
 Very sexy, Earthy-looking.
-I wanted to take one home with me, or at least on the rest of my an trip.
+I wanted to take one home with me, or at least on the rest of my European trip.
 I later told Jana that I had thought Slovak women all looked like Martina Navratilova.
 I was wrong.

 After she finished up some final wedding preparations, Jana met us at Bratislava Castle.
 At the castle and needing directions or whatever (I can't remember what), Doug and I found a couple of women on a bench.
 Doug asked if they spoke English.
 The one who was awake replied, "We are English," as if we should be impressed.
 I almost replied, "Well, we'll try and converse anyway."
 But I held my tongue.